streetvirus/cadaver/README.md

 ### Project Structure
 ```
+├── _js
+│   └── Working javascript files.
+Compiles and minfies with gulp and exports to assets directory
 ├── _scss
 │   └── Working scss files.
-Compiles with gulp and exports to assets dir
+Compiles with gulp and exports to assets directory
 ├── assets
 │   └── Javascript, CSS, and theme images
 ├── config